Almost an Actress

-Almost an Actress was a 1913 American silent short comedy film directed by Allen Curtis and starring Louise Fazenda, Max Asher, Lon Chaney and Silvion de Jardins.
+Almost an Actress is a 1913 American silent short comedy film directed by Allen Curtis and starring Louise Fazenda, Max Asher, Lon Chaney and Silvion de Jardin.
 A surviving still from the film shows Lon Chaney as the exasperated cameraman, grimacing in frustration as chaos envelops the film set.
 The film is now considered lost.
 It is unknown when the film was lost, but if it was in Universal's vaults it would have been deliberately destroyed along with the remaining copies of Universal's silent era films in 1948.

-Comedian Silvion de Jardins, who later changed his name to Bobby Vernon, also worked for the Kolb and Dill burlesque and stage company which had also once starred Lon Chaney in its productions.
+Comedian Silvion de Jardins, who later changed his name to Bobby Vernon, also worked for the Kolb and Dill burlesque and stage company, which had also once starred Lon Chaney in its productions.

 Plot

 Susie (Louise Fazenda) turns down Lee's (Lee Morris) offer of love, planning instead to become a famous actress.
 The director of a film team engages Susie to star in an exciting serial after his leading lady's false teeth break, but chaos ensues.
 Susie's brother Benny sees her being menaced by a villain who is preparing to burn her alive, not realizing they are just making a movie.
-He gets the fire department involved, and they create a deluge on the set with their hoses.
+He alerts the fire department, who create a deluge on the set with their hoses.
 The director finally manages to chase the firemen away.

 Later, while filming a scene on a beach, Susie is almost drowned accidentally when the film crew leaves her tied up in a rising tide.
 Her boyfriend rescues her just in time, and Susie decides to marry him and give up acting forever.
 Realizing how dangerous filmmaking can be, she exclaims "Never again!" as she falls into her beau's arms.